 Instagram now hides the exact number of likes from the first glance at the post, you have to tap the signings to see the exact number of likes.

-Amplification Rate is the percentage reflecting the number of shares per single post relative to the number of page followers.
+The Amplification Rate is the percentage reflecting the number of shares per single post relative to the number of page followers for business growth through Instagram.
 This deals exclusively with the post shares data set.

 To track this metric you can find out how many times your post was shared, then divide it by the number of your entire follower base.
 Further, multiply it by 100 to get the percentage.